Climate-Action-Agency/esrs-xbrl-parser/README.md

 **Tool for parsing European Sustainability Reporting Standards (ESRS) taxonomies in XBRL format**

-The **ESRS XBRL Parser** is a lightweight and efficient tool designed to parse XBRL (eXtensible Business Reporting Language) taxonomies, specifically tailored for the **European Sustainability Reporting Standards (ESRS)**.
+The **ESRS XBRL Parser** is a lightweight and efficient tool designed to parse [XBRL (eXtensible Business Reporting Language)](#xbrl-extensible-business-reporting-language) taxonomies, specifically tailored for the **European Sustainability Reporting Standards (ESRS)**.
 Developed to support the sustainability reporting requirements set by the **Corporate Sustainability Reporting Directive (CSRD)**, the parser helps navigate complex XBRL files.
 It enables the easy extraction of key financial and sustainability data from reports based on ESRS, which were created by **EFRAG (European Financial Reporting Advisory Group)** as the technical advisor to the European Commission.

 ## Goals

+- **Compliant with Latest Standards**: Built to work seamlessly with ESRS Set 1 XBRL Taxonomies, ensuring compliance with the European Commission’s reporting requirements.
 - **Simple Integration**: Effortlessly integrate the parser into Node.js projects using modern JavaScript or TypeScript.
+- **High Performance**: Optimized to handle large and complex ESRS taxonomies quickly and efficiently.
 - **Modular and Extensible**: Easily extend the parser to accommodate additional taxonomies or custom XBRL needs.
-- **High Performance**: Optimized to handle large and complex ESRS taxonomies quickly and efficiently.
-- **Compliant with Latest Standards**: Built to work seamlessly with ESRS Set 1 XBRL Taxonomies, ensuring compliance with the European Commission’s reporting requirements.

 ## License